Abdullah-N-A/holbertonschool-low_level_programming/singly_linked_lists/README.md

-SINGLY LINKED LIST OPERATIONS IN C
+🌟 SINGLY LINKED LIST OPERATIONS IN C 🌟

-0. Print list
+A complete demonstration of singly linked list operations in C, including printing, adding, counting, and freeing nodes.
+This README is designed to be clear, visually striking, and easy to navigate.

+📝 0.
+PRINT LIST

+Description:
-Prints all the elements of a linked list.
-Displays each string in the list, or (nil) if the string is NULL.
+Prints all the elements of a singly linked list.
+Each node's string is displayed in order.
+If a node’s string is NULL, it will display (nil).

-1. List length
+Purpose:
+Quickly view the contents of the list and verify its structure.

+🧮 1.
+LIST LENGTH

+Description:
-Returns the total number of elements contained in a linked list.
-Traverses the list and counts all nodes.
+Returns the total number of nodes in the linked list.
+Traverses the entire list and counts each node.

-2. Add node
+Purpose:
+Determines the size of the list, which is important for iterations, validations, and conditional operations.

+➕ 2.
+ADD NODE

+Description:
-Adds a new node at the beginning of a linked list.
-Creates a copy of the given string and assigns it to the new node.
+Adds a new node at the beginning of the linked list.
+A copy of the provided string is stored in the new node, which becomes the new head of the list.

-3. Add node at the end
+Purpose:
+Efficiently adds nodes at the start and is commonly used for stack-like behaviors.

+➡️ 3.
+ADD NODE AT THE END

+Description:
-Adds a new node at the end of a linked list.
-Duplicates the provided string and attaches the node to the tail of the list.
+Adds a new node at the end of the linked list.
+The string is duplicated and assigned to the new node, which is appended after the last node.

-4. Free list

-Frees all the nodes of a linked list.
+Purpose:
+Preserves the order of insertion, useful for queue-like structures.

+🗑️ 4.
+FREE LIST

+Description:
-Releases all allocated memory used by the list and its elements.
+Frees all nodes in the linked list and releases the memory allocated for each string.

+Purpose:
+Ensures proper memory management and prevents memory leaks.

+💡 Tip: Use these operations together to efficiently manage dynamic singly linked lists in C.